Tonight is the night the secret mission "Amun Re" begins.

 Think about the factors involved in the unlocking process to get through the lasers.
 Numbers 1-9 can be unlocked using a single die, however 12 or 18 have multiple factors.
 2x6 or 3x4 gets 12.
-The code tiles go up to 18 and the higher the numbers give the students fewer opportunities for addition and will lend themselves more heavily on multiplication and even subtraction after.
-Students solving one code on each of their turns will allow them to play through the game, however showing them efficiently and multiple codes on the same turn gives them the tools to win the game.
+The code tiles go up to 18 and the higher numbers give students fewer opportunities for addition and lend themselves more heavily to multiplication and even subtraction after.
+Students solving one code on each of their turns will allow them to play through the game, however showing them to efficiently solve multiple codes on the same turn gives them the tools to win the game.
 Every roll of the dice will offer multiple teaching moments and can provide great feedback on a student’s mathematical ability.

 "They analyze givens, constraints, relationships, and goals.
 They make conjectures about the form and meaning of the solution and plan a solution pathway rather than simply jumping into a solution attempt.
 They consider analogous problems and try special cases and simpler forms of the original problem in order to gain insight into its solution.
 They monitor and evaluate their progress and change course if necessary."

-Secret Code 13+4 definitely gets the Firefly Educational Seal of Approval!
+Secret Code 13+4 definitely gets the Firefly Seal of Approval!

 Sunday: 1 pm - 12 am

 Wednesday: 10 am - 10 pm